 Recommendation: if you do not know of anyone personally, go onto some forums and ask about training providers: maybe ask about some of the things outlined below…

-For many the training is the easy bit completeing the portfolio is difficult to complete whether that be time constraints or for some lack of support from trainers can be a problem.
+For many the training is the easy bit; completing the portfolio is more difficult – whether that be due to time constraints or, for some, lack of support from trainers, it can be a problem.

-how will they support you after the training to complete your portfolio.
-Finding a local trainer with local students is good for this as you can get to gether now and then and work on bits of the portfolio.
+How will you be supported after the training to complete your portfolio?
+Finding a local trainer with local students is good for this as you can get together now and then and work on bits of the portfolio.